BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ## Constants

-Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as a Simplex whose `subject` is an instance of the constant's CBOR type:
+Constants like numbers, strings, and even compound data types like `EncryptedMessage` are directly encodable as a Simplex whose `subject` is an instance of the constant's CBOR type.
+Obviously, they evaluate to themselves.

 ```
 2